-MVCS believes that various academic competitions are excellent opportunities for students to push themselves to the next level and enjoy a sense of accomplishment for their success just as athletes competing in sports.
-Additionally, results from these academic competitions provide one snapshot to validate the strength of MVCS's academic program in comparison to like school.
-Throughout the academic year, MVCS students have several opportunities to compete in a wider academic arena with students from nearby Christian and parochial schools.
+MVCS believes that academic competitions provide a fun and engaging way to challenge students, allowing them to showcase their talents and compete with integrity.
+Additionally, results from these academic competitions provide one snapshot to validate the strength of MVCS's academic program in comparison to other schools.
 MVCS students have brought home many blue ribbons from these competitions, and we love to celebrate their achievements!

 Students prepare by studying their grade level word lists in preparation for in-house and District Spelling Bees.